Xiyao-Song/About-Me/README.md

 - 👋 Hi, I’m @Xiyao-Song
 - 👀 I have a company called Enerquest Consulting
-- 🌱 I’m currently learning SQL
 - 📫 enerquestconsulting@outlook.com
-- ⚡ Fun fact: I made this in a rush, and if you can still read this it means we're meant to be friends
+- 🌱 I’m currently learning Java and a little bit of Julia.
+- ⚡ I am already proficient in SQL, Python and R!

 <!---
 Xiyao-Song/Xiyao-Song is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.